The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Origin of the X-ray emission

+is required to continuously replenish it.
+We get the corresponding equations for a Comptonizing electron-ion plasma (subscript eI) by replacing $m_{\rm e}$ in Equation (\ref{e:epem}) with the mean molecular mass per electron of 1.3 $m_{\rm p}$.

-Whereas the compact corona has a Compton compactness parameter $l_{\rm rad}\,=\,4.32$, the extended corona is not compact with $l_{\rm rad}\,=\,0.166$.
-The Compton cooling time $t_{\rm IC}$ is is only 0.17 for the compact corona but 4.51 for the extended corona.
+Table \ref{t:p} gives the inferred parameters for the average and flare hard state luminosities for the two extreme corona models.
+The numbers derived for the average luminosity of 0.5\% $L_{\rm Edd}$ are more robust than those for the flare luminosity of 10\% $L_{\rm Edd}$ as the latter may correspond to rare fast discharges of energy accumulated over longer times.
+Whereas the compact corona has a Compton compactness parameter $l_{\rm rad}\,=\,2.16$, the extended corona is not compact with $l_{\rm rad}\,=\,0.083$.
+The Compton cooling time $t_{\rm IC}$ is is only 0.35\,$R/c$ for the compact corona but 9.03\,$R/c$ for the extended corona.
 Thus, the heat of plasma streaming into the corona cannot provide the energy required for explaining the observed emission of the compact corona \citep[as emphasized by][]{1979ApJ...229..318G}, but can do so for the extended corona.
 Whereas the compact corona requires that energy be transported via magnetized plasma, plasma bulk motion or radiation, the extended corona may be powered by hot plasma.
-Below we discuss a scenario in which part of the coronal energy comes from soft X-rays with energy density $U_{\rm soft}$ accelerating pairs in the corona.

-For the compact and extended coronas, the average magnetic field energy densities required for powering the corona through magnetic field reconnection are $40-50$ times smaller than the area averaged magnetic field densities in the disk, consistent with a disk having a higher magnetic field energy density than the matter above the disk.
-Assuming that the minimum energy density of the magnetic field required to power the corona equals the actual energy density in the corona, gives magnetizations of 368 and 14 for the cases of the compact and extended coronas.
-These magnetizations indicate that reconnection could accelerate electrons (and positrons) to Lorentz factors $\gamma_{\rm e} \approx \sqrt{\sigma_{\rm p}}\,\gg\,1$ capable of producing more pairs.
+For the compact and extended coronas, the average magnetic field energy densities required for powering the corona through magnetic field reconnection are $40-100$ times smaller than the area-averaged magnetic field densities in the disk, consistent with a disk having a higher magnetic field energy density than the matter above the disk.

+The maximum electron burnoff Lorentz factors are on the order of $10^4$, high enough to emit sufficiently high energy synchrotron photons or inverse Compton photons by scattering photons from the accretion disk to create pairs in photon pair production processes.
 The generation of pair plasma with an optical depth of $\sim$1 may be a self-regulating process that explains the remarkable stability of the spectral properties of Cyg X-1 in the hard state mentioned above (AB17).

+We infer electron magnetizations of 184 and 6.69 for the cases of the compact and extended coronas, respectively.
+The inferred plasma magnetizations are much lower if the plasma includes protons.
+Even for the extended corona, we cannot exclude that the plasma produces pairs, as small regions may be magnetized much more strongly than average.